 Metric Type Metric Explanation Metric 1 - Absolute Emissions Total Emissions - (tCO2e) Measures the total absolute financed emissions associated with a portfolio.
 The emissions attributable to the Fund are based on its equity and/or fixed income ownership share across the total capital structure of an underlying issuer, enterprise value including cash ("EVIC").
 Metric 2 - Emissions Intensity Carbon Footprint - (tCO2e / £m invested) Measures the total financed emissions of the Fund's investments, normalised by the total value of the portfolio.
 This metric measures the emissions intensity of a million GBP invested.
 Metric 3 - Non- emissions-based Metric Data Quality - Partnership for Carbon Accounting Financials ("PCAF") Data Quality Score Monitors the reliability of companies' emissions data, scoring them one to five - with one representing the highest quality of independently verified emissions data.

-Metric 4 - Portfolio Alignment Metric Science-Based Targets Initiative ("SBTi") Score - % Issuers classified as SBTi 4 approved Identifies companies which have an SBTi approved pathway to reduce their GHG emissions consistent with a 1.5°C, well-below 2°C, or 2°C global warming scenario.
+Metric 4 - Portfolio Alignment Metric Science-Based Targets Initiative ("SBTi") Score - % Issuers classified as SBTi 5 approved Identifies companies that have an SBTi approved pathway to reduce their GHG emissions consistent with a 1.5°C, well- below 2°C, or 2°C global warming scenario.

-The Trustee receives these metrics on at least an annual basis from its investment consultant.
+The Trustee receives these metrics on at least an annual basis from its Investment Consultant.
 A full breakdown of the metric output can be found in Appendix E of this report.
-As industry best practice evolves, the Trustee will review the suitability of the selected metrics to ensure that they remain appropriate.
-Where industry developments prompt it, the Trustee will consider replacing its metrics with ones that are more appropriate.
+The chosen metrics will be reviewed at least annually to ensure they remain relevant and appropriate for the Fund.